-Been a bit quite, I’ve been busy with cake orders recently.
-I do have so many recipes to share with you but have had no time to write them done..
-Will get to them soon I hope.
+I’ve been busy with cake orders recently.
+I do have so many recipes to share with you but have had no time to write them.
+I hope I will be able to get to them soon.

-Today I want to share with you something I make with a combination of two other recipes I have already shared with you earlier.
-I make this Meat stuffed pleated bread when I have guest coming over because it looks lovely or sometimes just for us for dinner.
+Today I want to share with you a combination of two recipes that I have already shared with you earlier.
+I make this meat stuffed pleated bread when I have guests coming over.
+Because it looks lovely.
+Also, I sometimes make it just for us for dinner.

-Make your Turkey filling and let cool completely.
+Make your turkey filling and let it cool completely.
 Once cooled, add a beaten egg and stir to combine.

-Then cut the raw edges to make a nice neat edged rectangle.
+Then cut the edges to make a nice neat shaped rectangle.

 Place it on a baking tray before you continue.

 Place your meat filling in the center of the rectangle like so.
-Don’t put too much…or the bread will burst when you cut.. spread evenly.
+Don’t put too much or the bread will burst when you cut it.
+So, spread it evenly.

-I usually like to cut off the first side flaps so I can flip the center over the filling.
-But if you don’t don’t worry about it.
+I usually like to cut off the first flaps so I can flip the center over the filling.
+But if you don’t do it, don’t worry about it.

-Start placing the sides strips at an angle over the filling.
-Pull the strips firmly but not so much that the strips stretch.
+Start placing the side strips at an angle over the filling.
+Pull the strips firmly but not so much that they stretch.
 You want a nice tight loaf but you don’t want the strips to hang.

 Almost towards the end.
-Here you can see what I meant about the top two side flaps.
+Here you can see what I meant about the top two flaps.

-Roll them and an Viola you have a beautiful look pleated load.
+Roll them and voila!
+You have a beautiful pleated loaf.

 Let rise for about 20 minutes.